 Differentiated instruction is a popular approach for teaching and learning which takes into consideration the variety of learner needs.
 For the implementation of the differential approach understanding of each learner needs or the needs of a small group of learners is essential as opposed to teaching according to a fixed average level whereas all students are perceived as similar.
 The aim is a maximal development and individual success.
 This is accomplished by different teaching and group management strategies.
 Learners work at different levels and reach a different degree of learning acquisition.
 Teaching should be in accordance with the different learner levels and their learning styles by means of personalisation of questions, alternative grouping, and additional materials.

 The application of the Universal Organisation Principles is advisable when it comes to the differentiation of virtual instruction.
-They represent a learning environment model which involves 3 types of flexibility and alternatives and are completely applicable to VEDAMO e-learning platform:
+They represent a learning environment model which involves 3 types of flexibility and alternatives and are completely applicable to VEDAMO virtual classroom and LMS:

 - A variety of ways for content presentation